 - If you’d like to make these cookies a little sweeter, you can add 1-2 tablespoons maple syrup to the batter.

-- You can use an egg OR 2 tablespoons nut or seed butter that’s at room temperature (or warm it very briefly) so it’s easy to stir.
+- You can use an egg OR 2 tablespoons nut or seed butter that’s at room temperature (or warmed very briefly so it’s easy to stir).

 - Substitute sweet potato or applesauce for the banana.
-You can also use pumpkin puree, but do add a little maple syrup to ensure it’s sweet enough.
+You can also use pumpkin puree, but if you do, add a little maple syrup to ensure it’s sweet enough.

 - Gluten-free: Use certified gluten-free rolled oats.